How to Start a Taxi Business in Romania: All You Need to Know

 5. How can I compete with ride-hailing services like Uber and Bolt?

 Focus on offering reliable service, transparent pricing, and excellent customer care.
-Partnering with local businesses and emphasizing the safety and professionalism of licensed taxis can also give you an edge.
+Launching your own branded taxi app gives your business the same digital convenience as Uber and Bolt while keeping commission fees in-house.
+Partnering with local hotels, businesses, and corporate clients, and emphasizing the safety and regulatory accountability of your licensed taxi service, can also give you a strong competitive edge over app-only platforms.

 Looking out to start your own venture like Uber?
 Try out our HireMe Taxi Uber Clone, the easiest way to kick-start your taxi business.